Fact Sheets - Invasive Species

 The Asian giant hornet (AGH) is an invasive wasp native to Southeast Asia.
 AGH was recently detected in a small area of North America, but is not known to be established in that region.
 This insect is a concern to beekeepers because it can quickly destroy honey bee colonies.
 Stings can cause pain and swelling and are a health concern for people with bee or wasp allergies.
 At roughly 2 inches in length, AGH is the world's largest hornet.

 The balsam woolly adelgid (BWA) is a tiny sucking invasive insect native to Europe.
 In the U.S., BWA is a serious pest of true firs in forests, landscapes, and in seed and Christmas tree production.
 In some areas of North America, BWA has completely removed true firs from forest stands.
 In Utah, subalpine fir is a highly susceptible host tree.
-Be on the lookout for signs of this destructive pest.

-Additional information on the life history and management of the balsam woolly adelgid (BWA) is listed here.
 In the U.S., BWA is a serious pest of true firs in forests, landscapes, and in seed and Christmas tree production.
 In some areas of North America, BWA has completely removed true firs from forest stands.
 In Utah, subalpine fir is a highly susceptible host tree; white fir is also a host but is more tolerant.

 Brown marmorated stink bug (BMSB) is an invasive insect that attacks fruit and vegetable crops in Utah.
 BMSB was first detected in Utah in 2012, and since 2017 it has caused damage to fruits and vegetables in some Northern Utah counties.
 More detailed monitoring and management strategies are included here.